catarak/creating-digital-instruments-in-max/README.md

 * ~30 min - Introduction to Workshop.
   * What is a musical instrument?
   * What is Max and what can you do with it?
 Show example works.
-  * Get aquainted with the Max interface
+  * Get acquainted with the Max interface
 * ~50 min - The basics of manipulating a sound
   * How to play back a sound file
   * Adjust speed, switch between files